Contraction centers in families of hyperkahler manifolds: Applications of Thom-Mather-Verdier theory to the families of MBM loci

-Take another point $x\in \Teich_z^{\min}$ (which now can be in $P$) with dense $\Gamma_z$-orbit (i.e. ``ergodic'').
+Take another point $x'\in \Teich_z^{\min}$ (which now can be in $P$) with dense $\Gamma_z$-orbit (i.e. ``ergodic'').
 Then the orbit of $x'$ hits $\bigcup_{\gamma\in \Gamma}\gamma(U_x)$.
 But $\Gamma_z$ is a subgroup of the mapping class group and its action is just the transport of the complex structure.
 Therefore rational curves in a complex structure $I$ and in $\gamma(I)$ correspond via $\gamma$, and so do the MBM loci, Barlet spaces, incidence varieties.
 So ${\cal B}_{x'}$ is homeomorphic to ${\cal B}_b$ for $b\in U_x$ and no degeneration happens at $x'$.

 Now take $y\in \Teich_z^{\min}$ such that the corresponding complex structure is not ergodic but does not have maximal Picard number either (``the intermediate orbit'' of \ref{orbits-per} and \ref{orbits-perz}).
 If ${\cal B}_{y}$ is not homeomorphic to ${\cal B}_b$ for $b\not\in P$, the orbit of $y$ should remain in $P$ and so must the orbit closure.
-Being irreducible by the orbit closures classification, it must be contained in an irreducible component of $P$, but this is an analytic subvariety.
-However, the closure of an intermediate orbit is not contained in a proper analytic set, even locally (\ref{_interme_orbit_not_anal_Proposition_}).
+Each irreducible component of the orbit closure must be contained in an irreducible component of $P$, but this is an analytic subvariety.
+However, the closure of an intermediate orbit is not contained in a proper analytic subset, even locally (\ref{_interme_orbit_not_anal_Proposition_}), so this is impossible.